Avengers World: Plot

 Starting out with Steve Rogers and Bruce Banner strolling down corridors within the S.H.I.E.L.D.
-Helicarrier Iliad, they soon arrive in the presence of current head of S.H.I.E.L.D Director Maria Hill.
+Helicarrier Iliad, they soon arrive in the presence of current head of S.H.I.E.L.D director Maria Hill.
 Discussing matters involving the cooperation between the Avengers and S.H.I.E.L.D regarding the peacekeeping of national and global security.
-First order of business was the sudden emergence of an unusual string of natural disasters brewing all up and down the eastern seaboard, to which Hyperion, Thor, Captain Marvel were able to answer the call for help in Regina, Canada.
-Elsewhere, a massive full-scale riot has broken out over all of Madripoor with the only calm (including well guarded) zone being a strange temple housed by Gorgon and the Hand whom are enacting a strange ritual which raises the island out of the water up upon the head of a massive beast....a dragon that is as large as an island continent.
+First order of business was the sudden emergence of an unusual string of natural disasters on the eastern seaboard, to which Hyperion, Thor, Captain Marvel were able to answer the call for help in Regina, Canada.
+Elsewhere, a massive full-scale riot has broken out over all of Madripoor with the only calm zone being a temple housed by Gorgon and the Hand whom are enacting a strange ritual which raises the island out of the water up upon the head of a massive dragon that is as large as an island continent.
 Black Widow, Falcon, Shang-Chi, and Wolverine are sent to Madripoor.
 Hawkeye, Nightmask, Spider-Woman, and Star Brand are sent to investigate massive disappearances in Velletri, Italy.
 Meanwhile, A.I.M.'s Scientist Supreme Andrew Forson uses an unknown device accelerated the flow of time in the limits of the A.I.M.
 Island, creating in a matter of hours for the real world years of progress and transforming A.I.M. into a technologically advanced empire.
 When the source of mysterious seismic events was revealed to be A.I.M.
 Island, Smasher went to investigate along with Cannonball and Sunspot.
 When they arrived to the location, they were captured by the A.I.M.
 Troopers.
 This leaves Steve Rogers and Bruce Banner to deliver the course of action against this.